by JM Wong

 Happy May Day!

-JM Wong (they/them) is a queer child of the Chinese diaspora living on Duwamish lands (Seattle) via Malaysia/Singapore and many cities in between.
+J.M.
+Wong (they/them) is a queer child of the Chinese diaspora living on Duwamish lands (Seattle) via Malaysia/Singapore and many cities in between.
 They are a healthcare worker, policy analyst, and community member.
 They write about their time working in health care in “caring: a labor on stolen time.”
 They believe in the power, brilliance, and resilience of the global working class.
+They do outreach and organizing with the Massage Parlor Outreach Project (MPOP) based in Chinatown-International District.

 📸 Feature image by Susan Fried.